Murder of Sherri Jarvis

-Sherri Ann Jarvis (March 9, 1966 – November 1, 1980) was an American murder victim from Forest Lake, Minnesota whose body was discovered in Huntsville, Texas on November 1, 1980.
+Sherri Ann Jarvis (March 9, 1966 – November 1, 1980) was an American murder victim from Forest Lake, Minnesota, whose body was discovered in Huntsville, Texas, on November 1, 1980.
 Her body was discovered within hours of her sexual assault and murder, and remained unidentified for 41 years before investigators announced her identification via forensic genealogy in November 2021.

 Despite initial efforts to discover both her identity and that of her murderer(s), the investigation into Jarvis's murder gradually became a cold case.
 Numerous efforts were made to determine her identity, including several forensic facial reconstructions of how she may have appeared in life.
 The investigation into her murder is ongoing.

 Prior to her identification, Jarvis was known as the Walker County Jane Doe in reference to the county in which her body was discovered and where she was later buried in a donated casket.

 Discovery

 On November 1, 1980, the nude body of a girl estimated to be between the ages of 14 and 18 was discovered by a truck driver who had been driving past the Sam Houston National Forest.
-She was lying face-down in an area of grass approximately 20 ft from the shoulder of Interstate Highway 45, and just two miles north of Huntsville.
-This motorist called police at 9:20 a.m. to report his discovery.
+She was lying face-down in an area of grass approximately 20 ft from the shoulder of Interstate Highway 45, and two miles north of Huntsville.
+This individual called police at 9:20 a.m. to report his discovery.

 The victim had been deceased for approximately six hours, thus placing her time of death around 3:20 a.m.
 A rectangular brown pendant containing a smoky blue or brown glass colored stone on a thin gold chain necklace was found around her neck.
-Her ears were pierced, although no earrings were found in her ears nor at the crime scene.
-High-heeled red leather sandals with light brown straps, which investigators would subsequently discover the girl had been seen carrying while alive, were also recovered from the scene, although the remainder of her clothing was missing.
+Her ears were pierced, but no earrings were found in her ears nor at the crime scene.
+High-heeled red leather sandals with light brown straps, which investigators would subsequently discover the girl had been seen carrying while alive, were also recovered from the scene.
+The remainder of her clothing was missing.